dorianpb/cem/README.md

 * Implement the rest of the entities
 * Make animations perfect
 * `attach` support
 * A better icon!
-This one succs
+This one sucks

 ## For mod devs